-Lotus 1-2-3 designer turns 60
+Lotus 1-2-3 Designer Turns 60

 Monday, 01 November 2010

-Mitch Kapor, co-founder of Lotus Development corporation and the man who brought us Lotus 1-2-3, who more recently also pioneered Second Life, is 60 today.
+Mitch Kapor, co-founder of Lotus Development corporation and the man who brought us Lotus 1-2-3, and who more recently also pioneered Second Life, is 60 today.

 Banner